FAR-Lab/RealtimeAudioClassification/Lab-1.-Cats-and-Dogs--binary-classification.md

 ## First: Generating Spectrums
+Let us look at the files in the audio data set folders we previously downloaded.

 The data you downloaded are normal audio clips collected from [freesound.org](http://freesound.org).
 The type of neural networks we are using, however, work with images.
 So the first step is to compute images from the audio data.

 We prepared the notebook `GeneratingSpectrums` in the `01_Spectrum Generation` folder for this task.